se-edu/guides/tutorials/javaFxPart4.md

 Notice how concise FXML is compared to the plain Java version.

 **Problem 2:** The process of visually enhancing the GUI is long and painful.
 Every small change requires us to rebuild and run the application, just to see if the change gave the result we wanted.<br>
-**A possible solution:** Once we switch over to using FXML, we can use a tool such as Scene Builder (a tool developed by Oracle and currently maintained by Gluon) to inspect and tweak the GUI design in a <tooltip content="What-You-See-Is-What-You-Get">WYSIWYG</tooltip>) fashion.
+**A possible solution:** Once we switch over to using FXML, we can use a tool such as Scene Builder (a tool developed by Oracle and currently maintained by Gluon) to inspect and tweak the GUI design in a <tooltip content="What-You-See-Is-What-You-Get">WYSIWYG</tooltip> fashion.

 Let's return to Duke and convert it to use FXML instead, with give Scene Builder a try as well.

 ## Refactor Duke to use FXML

 FXML allows you to separate the GUI design (the so-called _view_), from the code that controls the GUI (the so-called _controllers_).
-First, lets extract out a `MainWindow` class to contain the _controller_ aspect of the main GUI.
+First, lets extract out a `MainWindow` class to contain the _controller_ aspect of the main GUI:

 ```java{heading="MainWindow.java"}
 import javafx.fxml.FXML;